Amid rising Covid-19 cases, Parliament prepares for Monsoon Session

 For the first time, large display screens and consoles for participation from galleries, ultraviolet germicidal irradiation, special cables between the two Houses and polycarbonate separators will be in place.

-"Another 6 small screens in 4 galleries of House,audio consoles in galleries, ultraviolet germicidal irradiation, special cables connecting two Houses for transmission of audio-visual signals, polycarbonate sheet separating Official Gallery from chamber of the House," said a statement from RS Secretariat.
+"Another 6 small screens in 4 galleries of House, audio consoles in galleries, ultraviolet germicidal irradiation, special cables connecting two Houses for transmission of audio-visual signals, polycarbonate sheet separating Official Gallery from chamber of the House," said a statement from RS Secretariat.

 Coronavirus: Will not open schools in Delhi unless fully convinced, says Kejriwal